maociao/llm-semantic-site-search/README.md

 # LLM Semantic Site Search

+This project was taken on a weekend to learn about langchain and semantic search and how to build a search engine using streamlit.

+I used the https://github.com/sychhq/sych-blog-llm-qa-app.git as a template for this project.

 This app is an LLM powered search engine that crawls a website's sitemap and performs a semantic search on the site, returning top results with an AI description of the relevancy of the link to your query.

 ### Instructions